rstudio/education.rstudio.com/content/blog/2020-05-04-flair/index.markdown

 Was this relatable?
 Have you, too, lived out this horror story?

-This kind of un-reproducibility of materialas, and the simple frustration of the fiddly nature of manually highlighting code text, led me to develop flair.
+This kind of un-reproducibility of materials, and the simple frustration of the fiddly nature of manually highlighting code text, led me to develop flair.
 I wrote this package first and foremost for educators, although I have found it equally useful for conference talks and workshops.